-Another general approach to multi-modal optimization is annealing - initially sampling with a reduced sensitivity to the underlying cost ('higher temperature'), then progressively increasing the sensitivity to focus samples on lower cost regions.
-Annealing has been used many times in vision and elsewhere1, e.g. [18, 5], but although it works well in many applications, it has important limitations as a general method for reducing trapping.
+Another general approach to multi-modal optimization is annealing [15, 24] (with detailed balance variations like tampering [18]) - initially sampling with a reduced sensitivity to the underlying cost ('higher temperature'), then progressively increasing the sensitivity to focus samples on lower cost regions.
+Annealing has been used many times in vision and elsewhere, e.g. [23, 24, 6], but although it works well in many applications, it has important limitations as a general method for reducing trapping.
 The main problem is that it samples indiscriminately within a certain energy band, regardless of whether the points sampled are likely to lead out of the basin towards another minimum, or whether they simply lead further up an ever-increasing potential wall.
 In many applications, and especially in high-dimensional or ill-conditioned ones, the cost surface has relatively narrow 'corridors' connecting adjacent basins, and it is important to steer the samples towards these using local information about how the cost appears to be changing.
 Hyperdynamics is a first attempt at doing this.
 In fact, these methods are complementary: it may be possible to speed up hyperdynamics by annealing its modified potential, but we will not investigate this here.

-1 Raising the temperature is often unacceptable in chemistry applications of hyperdynamics, as it may significantly change the problem.
+&lt;sup>1Raising the temperature is often unacceptable in chemistry applications of hyperdynamics, as it may significantly change the problem.
 E.g., the solid being simulated might melt...